BachiLi/had/README.md

 ```
 adGraph.Clear();
 ```
-Note that the edge_pushing algorithm requires all the independent variables (in the above case, x and y) to be declared before any computation happens, or the algorithm gives incorrect result.
+Note that the edge_pushing algorithm requires all the independent variables (in the above case, x and y) to be declared and assigned values before any computation happens, or the algorithm gives incorrect result.

 See test.cpp for more usage.